aomsw13/specialtopic/README.md

 # specialtopic
-# testing for pull request and sha ahshahi araiwa
+# testing for pull request and sha ahshahi araiwa.bts army
 ### my name is aom
 believe in yourself bts young
 how is your day?
 I hope everything goes well <br>